 You can conduct interviews in person or via writing (email, chat, instant message, etc.).
 Interview data can be collected via the interview respondent’s writing, by written notes you take as the interviewer, or sound-recording or video-recording.
 Part of planning an interview requires you to decide how you’ll conduct the interview and how you’ll collect the answers.

 In general, an interview is conducted face-to-face or live over the phone.
-This approaching to interviewing allows you to adjust questions and come up with new ones as the conversation proceeds and new ideas emerge.
-It can be challenging when it comes to collect data, though.
+This approach to interviewing allows you to adjust questions and come up with new ones as the conversation proceeds and new ideas emerge.
+It can be challenging when it comes to collecting data, though.
 Will you take notes to record the respondent’s answers?
 If so, you may need to halt the interview at times to get the information recorded or ask the respondent to confirm what they said.
 Will you record the interview?
 In this case, you must get permission from the respondent to do so and you must take time to listen to the interview later in order to take notes on it.
 Something similar can also be done via a teleconferencing tool like Skype or even through instant messaging.

 Interviews can also be conducted via email, where you send the set of questions to the respondent and they answer them on their own time.
 This eliminates the need to plan a time to meet and talk to the respondent.
 It might also lead to longer, more in-depth answers since the respondent will have the time to think about and write down their responses.
 What’s more, once the respondent replies, all the data is already collected in the email they send back.
 On the other hand, an email interview does not allow an interviewer to rephrase questions or add new ones.
 If a respondent didn’t understand a question, there isn’t a way to rephrase to get a better answer.
 Also, when conducting an email interview, it is helpful indicate or negotiate with your respondent a deadline by which you’d like to receive answers from them.
 This way, they know when they need to plan to sit down and write answers for your questions and you increase the likelihood that you receive those questions when you need them.

 To conduct interviews of multiple respondents, you also will need to come up with a common set of questions to ask each person so that the same kind of information can be collected and compared.
 These questions must be phrased in such a way that they are understandable to the people you are interviewing.
 In addition, you must plan ahead by contacting participants to interview, set up times and places to meet them, etc.